 Setting Executive Compensation.
-The compensation arrangements with Stuart A. Tanz, our President and Chief Executive Officer, and Richard A. Baker, the Chairman of our board of directors, were initially negotiated in October 2009, when our stockholders and warrantholders approved each of the proposals presented at the special meetings of stockholders and warrantholders, respectively, in connection with the transactions contemplated by the Framework Agreement, dated as of August 7, 2009, with NRDC Capital Management, LLC ("NRDC") (such transactions, the "Framework Transactions"), which put in motion the steps to be taken by us to continue our business as a corporation that has elected to qualify as a REIT for U.S. federal income tax purposes, commencing with our taxable year ended December 31, 2010.
+The compensation arrangements with Stuart A. Tanz, our President and Chief Executive Officer, and Richard A. Baker, the Chairman of our board of directors, were initially negotiated in October 2009, when our stockholders and warrantholders approved each of the proposals presented at the special meetings of stockholders and warrantholders, respectively, in connection with the transactions contemplated by the Framework Agreement, dated as of August 7, 2009, with NRDC Capital Management, LLC ("NRDC") (such transactions, the "Framework Transactions"), which put in motion the steps to be taken by us to continue our business as a REIT for U.S. federal income tax purposes, commencing with our taxable year ended December 31, 2010.
 Following the closing of the Framework Transactions, we appointed Richard K. Schoebel as our Chief Operating Officer.
 Mr. Baker's compensation arrangements were modified by a letter agreement dated April 2, 2012 in connection with his transition from Executive Chairman to non-executive Chairman of our board of directors.
 On November 19, 2012, we appointed Michael B. Haines as our Chief Financial Officer effective December 1, 2012, and entered into an employment agreement with Mr. Haines that became effective as of November 25, 2012.

 The compensation arrangements with our existing executive management team were approved by the Compensation Committee, taking into consideration each individual's potential value to our Company, and in consultation with FTI and Clifford Chance US LLP, our outside counsel.
-The focus of the Compensation Committee in approving these employment and letter agreements was to (i) align our senior executive compensation programs and policies with our financial performance and, accordingly, the creation of stockholder value, (ii) see that the compensation terms of our executive management team reflected current practices in the marketplace and (iii) in the case of Mr. Tanz, the unique risks that he took in joining our Company prior to the Framework Transactions being completed.
-The Compensation Committee considered, among other things, the duties and responsibilities associated with his position in order to determine the appropriate compensation offered to Messrs.
-Tanz, Haines, Baker and Schoebel.
+The focus of the Compensation Committee in approving these employment and letter agreements was to (i) align our senior executive compensation programs and policies with our financial performance and, accordingly, the creation of stockholder value, (ii) see that the compensation terms of our executive management team reflected current practices in the marketplace and (iii) in the case of Mr. Tanz, the unique risks that he took in joining our Company prior to the Framework Transactions being completed and the duties and responsibilities associated with his position.
 Information with respect to the current employment and letter agreements of our named executive officers can be found under "-Employment and Letter Agreements and Termination of Employment and Change-in-Control Arrangements."

 The Compensation Committee will, on an ongoing basis, continue to examine and assess our executive compensation practices relative to our compensation philosophy and objectives, as well as competitive market practices, and will make or recommend to our board of directors modifications to the compensation programs, as deemed appropriate.
-The Compensation Committee engaged FTI as its independent compensation consultant in respect of calendar year 2014 and to assist the Compensation Committee in developing and evaluating objective performance standards for annual bonuses and long-term equity-based awards.
+The Compensation Committee engaged FTI as its independent compensation consultant in respect of calendar year 2015 to assist the Compensation Committee in developing and evaluating objective performance standards for annual bonuses and long-term equity-based awards.
 FTI's services to us have been limited to compensation related services.
-FTI met with the Compensation Committee on several occasions to discuss guiding principles, competitive market trends, peer group pay practices and other compensation considerations, including our performance during 2014.
-Specifically, FTI was engaged to assist the Compensation Committee in considering the framework for executive officers' total compensation for 2014, taking into account the base salaries specified in existing employment and letter agreements, the objective performance criteria and weighting levels established for annual cash bonuses and making recommendations relating to annual bonus awards and long-term equity-based awards.
-In evaluating levels of executive compensation for 2014, the Compensation Committee benchmarked the total compensation provided to our executive officers to industry-based compensation practices based on peer groups as formulated by the Compensation Committee together with FTI, as discussed in more detail below under "-Peer Groups."
-While it is the Compensation Committee's goal to provide compensation opportunities that reflect Company and individual executive performance and that are competitive within industry standards, a specific target market position for executive officer pay levels has not been established since the Compensation Committee recognizes the challenge in setting executive officer pay
+FTI met with the Compensation Committee on several occasions in 2015 and in the first quarter of 2016 to discuss guiding principles, competitive market trends, peer group pay practices, compensation strategy and other compensation considerations, including our performance during 2015.
+Specifically, FTI was engaged to assist the Compensation Committee in considering the framework for executive officers' total compensation for 2015, taking into account the base salaries specified in existing employment and letter agreements, the objective performance criteria and weighting levels established for annual incentive cash bonuses and making recommendations relating to annual bonus awards and long-term equity-based awards.